4. Academic grade record and promotion

 4.1.3 Incomplete grade designation

 The student must have a passing average in the course at the time of the request.
-Permission to use college resources (including the course instructor’s services) must be obtained from the appropriate Dean.
-In all cases, the course instructor has the option to negotiate a contract with the student.
+Permission to use college resources (including the faculty's services) must be obtained from the appropriate Dean/Associate Dean.
+In all cases, the faculty has the option to negotiate a contract with the student.
 The contract must be submitted to the Office of the Registrar within 30 calendar days of submitting the incomplete grade.
 If no contract is received, a grade appropriate to the student’s performance to date in the course will appear on their transcript.

 An “incomplete” will not be granted in situations in which the student has submitted all course requirements but failed the course.